 We sell our vintage frank swag as well other other fun things in the frank store, which is located in the frank lounge in the bottom of the Hippodrome.
 Requirements: Volunteers in this position should have experience working retail.
 You will be responsible for setting up a creative table display and handling credit card or cash transactions.

-If you check out the frank agenda, you will see we have Scrums and Skill sessions.
-These take place in the area coffee shops and restaurants.
+Recess takes place in the area coffee shops and restaurants.
 They are hour long breaks where franksters gathering by topic to discuss things in more detail or where they can learn new skills.
-If you volunteer to work these sessions, you will be asked to lead the franksters to the location of the scrum/skill and then stay for the session and use social media to report on the session.
+If you volunteer to work these sessions, you will be asked to lead the franksters to the location of the recess and then stay for the session and use social media to report on the session.
 Requirements: You should be familiar with downtown Gainesville as well as have a Twitter account and know how to use it.

 Evening Event Help

 We have a Tuesday, Feb.
 28 welcome reception at evening 6pm, located in the Depot Station on SE 6th Ave near Depot Park.
 We will also have an evening party on Wednesday, March 1st.
 We will need ambassadors for at each of these to help with ticket distribution, set up and various activities.
 This is normally a great opportunity to mingle with franksters.
 You will not be responsible for serving any food or cleaning up the location.
 Requirements: You don’t mind working at night!

 Other things I should know as a frank ambassador: